 The experience is certainly thrilling and gamers are loving it.
 This gameplay style seems to be incredibly popular but the game itself is also seeing huge and growing numbers of players because it's not only available on multiple platforms, it's also free.

-Fortnite Battle Royale also features bright cartoon-like graphics that make it appealing and easier to access than the more serious PlayerUnknown's Battlegrounds.
+Fortnite Battle Royale also features bright cartoon-like graphics that make it appealing and easier to access than the more serious PlayerUnknown's Battlegrounds or Call of Duty: Warzone.
 With character emotes, daft animations and well-crafted building mechanics it often appears silly and more amusing than a serious competitively-styled game too.

 How to download and play Fortnite

 As we've already mentioned Fortnite is available to play on multiple gaming platforms, the most recent of which is mobile.
-It's also been designed to allow for cross-platform play meaning PC gamers can face off against PlayStation players.
-Epic Games has also promised that Xbox One players will soon be able to do the same.
+It's also been designed to allow for cross-platform play meaning all of its players can face up to each other regardless of what machine they're playing on (unless they choose not to).

 Playing on PC